aivanb/LifestyleApp/backend/database_setup/DUMMY_DATABASE_README.md

 ## Overview

-The dummy data system generates realistic test data for a single user (username: `dummyUser`, password: `dummypass123`) spanning from **April 15, 2025** to **October 31, 2025**.
-This ~6+ months of data is designed to simulate a healthy adult male with realistic fluctuations and patterns across all tracking categories.
+The dummy data system generates realistic test data for a single user (username: `dummyUser`, password: `dummypass123`) spanning from **April 15, 2025** to **November 30, 2025**.
+This ~7.5 months of data is designed to simulate a healthy adult male with realistic fluctuations and patterns across all tracking categories.

 ## User Profile